es

 We check our calculations

-{{Cos[psi],–Sin[psi]}, {Sin[psi],Cos[psi]}}.{{Sqrt[2] Cos[chi],0}, {0,Sqrt[2] Sin[chi]}}. {{Cos[π/4], -Sin[π/4]}, {Sin[π/4], Cos[π/4]}}.{{P, 0}, {0, -Q}}
+{{Cos[psi], -Sin[psi]}, {Sin[psi],Cos[psi]}}.{{Sqrt[2] Cos[chi],0}, {0,Sqrt[2] Sin[chi]}}. {{Cos[π/4], -Sin[π/4]}, {Sin[π/4], Cos[π/4]}}.{{P, 0}, {0, -Q}}

 Now we see directly that our decomposition of a linear map into a product of rotations and general rescalings works.
-In particular, we can write A as A = AAAA₄ with \begin{align*} \mathbf{A}_1 &= \begin{bmatrix} \cos\psi & - \sin\psi \\ \sin\psi & \cps\psi \end{bmatrix} \approx \begin{bmatrix} 0.876606 & -0.481209 \\ 0.481209 & 0.876606 \end{bmatrix} , \\ \mathbf{A}_2 &= \begin{bmatrix} \sqrt{2}\cos \chi & 0 \\ 0 & \sqrt{2}\sin\chi \end{bmatrix} \approx \begin{bmatrix} 1.41317 & 0 \\ 0 & 0.0542726 \end{bmatrix} , \\ \mathbf{A}_3 &= \begin{bmatrix} \cos \left( \frac{\pi}{4} \right) & -\sin \left( \frac{\pi}{4} \right) \\ \cos \left( \frac{\pi}{4} \right) & \sin \left( \frac{\pi}{4} \right) \end{bmatrix} \approx \begin{bmatrix} 0.707107 & - 0.707107 \\ 0.707107 & 0.707107 \end{bmatrix} , \\ \mathbf{A}_4 &= \begin{bmatrix} \sqrt{34} & 0 \\ 0 & -\sqrt{5} \end{bmatrix} \approx \begin{bmatrix} 5.83095 & 0 \\ 0 & 2.23607 \end{bmatrix} . \end{align*} This decomposition cannot be reordered, as we check below.
+In particular, we can write A as A = AAAA₄ with \begin{align*} \mathbf{A}_1 &= \begin{bmatrix} \cos\psi & - \sin\psi \\ \sin\psi & \cos\psi \end{bmatrix} \approx \begin{bmatrix} 0.876606 & -0.481209 \\ 0.481209 & 0.876606 \end{bmatrix} , \\ \mathbf{A}_2 &= \begin{bmatrix} \sqrt{2}\cos \chi & 0 \\ 0 & \sqrt{2}\sin\chi \end{bmatrix} \approx \begin{bmatrix} 1.41317 & 0 \\ 0 & 0.0542726 \end{bmatrix} , \\ \mathbf{A}_3 &= \begin{bmatrix} \cos \left( \frac{\pi}{4} \right) & -\sin \left( \frac{\pi}{4} \right) \\ \cos \left( \frac{\pi}{4} \right) & \sin \left( \frac{\pi}{4} \right) \end{bmatrix} \approx \begin{bmatrix} 0.707107 & - 0.707107 \\ 0.707107 & 0.707107 \end{bmatrix} , \\ \mathbf{A}_4 &= \begin{bmatrix} \sqrt{34} & 0 \\ 0 & -\sqrt{5} \end{bmatrix} \approx \begin{bmatrix} 5.83095 & 0 \\ 0 & 2.23607 \end{bmatrix} . \end{align*} This decomposition cannot be reordered, as you are asled to verify in Ecercise 2.
+We check with Mathematica decomposition of the given matrix A into product of four matrices.

 ■